hassaanatif/Porter4J-Porter-Stemmer-Visualizer/README.md

 This visualizer utilizes the Porter Stemmer backend that I did as part of my other weekend project.
-For an framework as buggy as JavaFX, I wanted to provide something to the community so that people would have an easier time working with JavaFX applications.
+For a framework as buggy as JavaFX, I wanted to provide something to the community so that people would have an easier time working with JavaFX applications.
 NOTE : The source is yet to be refactored.
 And I will be incrementally working on refactoring this so that you guys would have an easier time reusing the code.